Zemke/ml/README.md

 Can be observed when training accuracy is greater than test accuracy.

+## Vanishing gradient problem

+When during backpropagation the weights get so vanishingly small that the gradient descent cannot operate anymore.
+The connection to the neuron kind of dies and cannot be leveraged anymore because the mathematical operations on the value of the weight are so small.

+The opposite of this is **exploding gradient problem**.

+## Architectures

+- ResNet
+- EfficientNet
+- AlexNet
+- VGG
+- SqueezeNet
+- DenseNet
+- Inception

+### Convolutional Neural Network

+- shared weights
+- convolutions are filters on images
+- feature maps
+- pooling layers
+ - extracting the important features from the feature map

 ## Tensor

 Data container, n-dimensional array.
 Not multidimensional -- n-dimensional!
 A scalar is therefore a 0-dimensional tensor.